 What Is the CDC?

 CDC or Centers for Disease Control and Prevention is a public health institute in the United States.
-Its job is to protect the public health and safety.
-CDC does so by controlling and preventing a variety of diseases, injury, and disability.
+Its job is to protect public health and safety.
+CDC does so by controlling and preventing a variety of diseases, injuries, and disabilities.